bradleyalexward/Multiomics_preprocessing/README.md

-# Multiomics_preprocessing
+# Multiomics.Preprocessing

-`Multiomics_preprocessing` is an R package for preprocessing proteomics and metabolomics data for downstream multi-omics analysis.
+`Multiomics.Preprocessing` is an R package for preprocessing proteomics and metabolomics data for downstream multi-omics analysis.

 It currently provides two main workflows: